sentience/kevinyank.com/_posts/2016-05-11-css-selectors-redux.md

 {% include figure.html src="/assets/images/blog/css-selectors-redux/slide.039.png" alt="slide: why there’s nothing new" caption="" %}

-So, why isn’t there nothing new?
+So, why are there no new CSS Selectors worth talking about?
 I think it’s because we’re not asking for them, because we’re all doing things like this:

 {% include figure.html src="/assets/images/blog/css-selectors-redux/slide.040.png" alt="slide: Bootstrap A search form is styled entirely by adding class attributes that apply ready-made styles to HTML elements" caption="You can create a perfectly serviceable search form using Bootstrap classes" %}